viperscape/iota/docs/negotiations.md

 #### guarantee ####

-- src md5 hash of data to be guaranteed
+- src: store mid to be checked against on response from dest
 - G1 req with route sent to endpoint (g1 | req | rt, route/u16) + data
-- G1 response to src (g1 | res) + md5 hash of data recv
+- G1 response to src (g1 | resp) + data (mid from g1-req)
-- confirm: src checks hash matches
+- src: confirm mids match